-Any violation of the provisions of this chapter by any person shall be punishable in accordance with the provisions of Chapter 86.09 (Enforcement) and Chapter 11.02 (Violations and Enforcement) of the County Code.
+A violation of this chapter shall be punishable in accordance with the provisions of Chapter 86.09 (Enforcement) and Chapter 11.02 (Violations and Enforcement) of the County Code.

 SECTION 4.
-The Board of Supervisors declares that it would have adopted this ordinance and each section, sentence, clause, phrase, or portion of it, irrespective of the fact that any one or more sections, subsections, clauses, phrases or portions of it be declared invalid or unconstitutional.
+The Board of Supervisors declares that it would have adopted this ordinance and each section, sentence, clause, phrase, or portion of it irrespective of the fact that any one or more sections, subsections, clauses, phrases or portions of it be declared invalid or unconstitutional.
 If for any reason any portion of this ordinance is declared invalid or unconstitutional, then all other provisions of it shall remain valid and enforceable.